Murder of Elaine O'Hara: Investigation

 Dwyer did not have a history of criminality.
 His background suggested "nothing of note".
-Born on 13 September 1972 in Bandon, County Cork, to Sean and Susan Dwyer, he has three siblings, Mandy, Brendan and James.
+Born on 13 September 1972 in Bandon, County Cork, to Sean and Susan Dwyer, he has three siblings.
 After completing secondary school, he moved to Dublin in the early 1990s.
 He studied architecture at Dublin Institute of Technology, Bolton Street, where he began a relationship with Donegal woman Emer McShea.
 McShea soon became pregnant with a son.
-However, McShea later testified in court that he once confided to her that he fantasised about stabbing a woman during sex, and he started to bring a kitchen knife in to their bedroom, pretending to stab her.
+However, McShea later testified in court that he once confided to her that he fantasized about stabbing a woman during sex, and he started to bring a kitchen knife in to their bedroom, pretending to stab her.
 McShea and Dwyer finished their relationship in 1996 and a year later he began dating fellow architecture student Gemma Healy.
-They wed in Sligo Cathedral in 2002 and five years later they moved to Kerrymount Close, Foxrock.
+They were married in Sligo Cathedral in 2002 and five years later they moved to Kerrymount Close, Foxrock.
 Dwyer's architecture career took off and he started work for A&D Wejchert & Partners Architects on Lower Baggot Street on 2 July 2001.

-He was named a director in June 2006 and was involved in a range of major developments at home, including Carlow Institute of Technology, Leopardstown racecourse, and in Poland.
+He was named a director in June 2006 and was involved in a range of major developments in Ireland, including Carlow Institute of Technology, Leopardstown racecourse, and in Poland.
 His hobbies included flying radio-controlled aircraft and driving luxury cars, while his wife Gemma enjoyed sailing.
 However, according to information disclosed during Garda interviews, Dwyer's finances were in difficulty at the time of the murder: "I was deeply in debt.
 We had good prospects in 2007.
 We had a cottage in Rathmines, bought the house in Foxrock to renovate.
 Then the crash happened.
 Gemma lost her job and I had huge pay cuts", he had said.
 His trial had heard directors at the firm had suffered a 50% pay cut since 2009, including a 21% cut in the first six months of 2011, cutting his wages to €70,000.